Do you know when the U.S. Government collected information about the American population? Do you want information that these records contain?

 There is also not much information that can be gleaned from early censuses.

-Prior to 1830 there were no pre-printed forms and so the enumerators were responsible for drawing up their own.
-This obviously led to errors in the calculation of results.
+Before 1830, there were no pre-printed forms and so the enumerators were responsible for drawing up their own.
+This led to errors in the calculation of results.

 The U.S. Census Years and Census Dates